Prospective Online Students

 Prior to registering for an online course, you should assess whether or not you are ready.
 Review the following to see if Online Learning is right for you.

 To take full advantage of the interactivity of the courses, the following setup is recommended:

 - A personal computer with one of the following operating systems: Microsoft Windows OS, Windows 10 or above); Apple Mac OS 11 or above

 - While a tablet or phone may be used for some aspects of online courses, it is not recommended for completing assignments.
 Access to a computer is necessary for completing assignments and tests.

 - Processor: 1 GHz or faster; RAM: 2GB or higher; Screen resolution: 1024 x 768 or higher

-- A supported browser: Chrome v63+; Firefox 57+ (Safari 12+ is supported, but not recommended; Microsoft Edge 42+ is supported, but not recommended) Chrome and Firefox are the recommended browsers by the Blackboard LMS.
+- A supported browser: the most recent versions of Chrome and Firefox (Safari and Microsoft Edge are supported, but are not recommended).
+Chrome and Firefox are the recommended browsers by the Blackboard LMS.